25 Top-Rated Attractions & Scenic Drives in Provence

 8. Ancient Roman Ruins in Orange

-Located at the Théâtre Antique site, the Musée d'Art et d'Histoire has an excellent collection of artifacts, antiquities, and artworks from prehistory to the 18th century.
+In a 17th-century mansion next to the Théâtre Antique, the Musée d'Art et d'Histoire displays an excellent collection of artifacts, antiquities, and artworks including historical paintings.
 Be sure to see the Mosaïque des Centaures, an impressive mosaic that was discovered in the Théâtre Antique.

 9. Gordes: A Beautiful Village in a Natural Park

-This characteristic village perché (perched village) is beautifully situated in the UNESCO-listed Luberon Natural Regional Park, a wild and rugged mountainous area.
+This characteristic village perché (perched village) is beautifully situated in the UNESCO-listed Luberon Natural Regional Park.
 Because of its dramatic hilltop setting and splendid architecture, Gordes has been named one of the Plus Beaux Villages de France, and many artists (including Victor Vasarély and Marc Chagall) have found inspiration for their paintings here.

 Gordes abounds with all the charm of a Provençal medieval village.
-The 16th-century Château de Gordes is a fortified castle complete with gigantic towers and an enormous entrance doorway.
-Visitors can tour the château's interior to admire the monumental fireplace (classified as a historic monument) in the Salle d'Honneur (Hall of Honor).
+The 16th-century Château de Gordes is a fortified castle with imposing towers and an enormous entrance doorway.
+You can tour the château's interior to admire the monumental fireplace (classified as a Monument Historique) in the Salle d'Honneur (Hall of Honor).

-Gordes is a 40-kilometer drive from Avignon and 17 kilometers from Cavaillon.
-A worthwhile detour from Gordes is the Abbaye de Sénanque, five kilometers away in a valley blanketed by fields of lavender.
+A worthwhile detour from Gordes is the Abbaye de Sénanque, tucked into a valley of lavender fields five kilometers away.
 This 12th-century Romanesque building is considered one of the most interesting abbeys in France.
 The harmonious architecture reflects the Cistercian concepts of seclusion, simplicity, and spirituality.

 10. Archaeological Sites in Vaison-la-Romaine

-At the foot of Mont Ventoux between the French Alps and the Mediterranean Sea, Vaison-la-Romaine (30 kilometers from Orange) is an excellent stop on an itinerary through Provence.
-The picturesque village is known as "one of the most beautiful detours in France" and boasts some of the most extensive Gallo-Roman ruins in the country.
+Vaison-la-Romaine (30 kilometers from Orange) is an excellent stop on an itinerary through Provence.
+At the foot of Mont Ventoux between the French Alps and the Mediterranean Sea, this town is known as "one of the most beautiful detours in France."

-Another highlight of the Quartier de Puymin is the Musée Théo Desplans.
-This exceptional antiquities museum displays original statues (copies appear at the locations where they were found), frescoes, mosaics, decorative objects, jewelry, ceramics, and other items discovered at archaeological sites in Vaison-la-Romain.
+Another highlight of the Quartier de Puymin is the Musée Archéologique Théo Desplans.
+This exceptional antiquities museum displays original statues (copies appear at the locations where they were found), frescoes, mosaics, decorative objects, jewelry, ceramics, and other items discovered at archaeological sites in Vaison-la-Romaine.

-In the Quartier de la Villasse, tourists can see ancient paved streets with gutters and the remains of private houses of the 1st and 2nd century AD.
+In the Quartier de la Villasse, you can see ancient paved streets with gutters and the remains of private houses of the 1st and 2nd century CE.
 Some of the original mosaic floors and columns of porticoed garden courtyards are still visible.

-Vaison-la-Romaine hosts a traditional Provençal market on Tuesday mornings, when the town's streets and squares bustle with more than 400 stalls selling fresh fruits, vegetables, and flowers.
-Shoppers can also find culinary specialties of the region like tapenade, fougasse bread, olives, and truffles, as well as linens and handcrafted ceramics.
+Vaison-la-Romaine hosts a traditional Provençal market on Tuesday mornings, with more than 400 stalls selling fresh fruits, vegetables, and flowers, as well as regional products like tapenade, fougasse bread, olives, black truffles, Provençal tablecloths, and handcrafted ceramics.

-Summer is an especially enjoyable time to visit Vaison-la-Romaine, when the markets are at their busiest and lively cultural events such as the Vaison Dance Festival and Ancient Theater Week (held at the ancient theater in July) bring the town to life.
+Summer is an especially enjoyable time to visit Vaison-la-Romaine, when the markets are at their busiest.
+There are also cultural events such as the Vaison Dance Festival and the Ancient Theater Week, both held at the ancient theater in July.

-About 31 kilometers away from Vaison-la-Romaine is a stunning nature sight, Mont Ventoux, a UNESCO-listed biosphere reserve.
+About 31 kilometers away from Vaison-la-Romaine is Mont Ventoux, a UNESCO-listed biosphere reserve.
 According to local legend, the poet Francesco Petrarch climbed the mountain in 1336.
 Today, the area has many hiking and biking trails.
-It's worth making the trek to the Col des Tempêtes viewpoint for sensational panoramas.
+The trek to the Col des Tempêtes rewards with sensational panoramas.

 11. Vence: A Picturesque Artists' Village

 In the heart of the Cité Historique stands the Cathédrale Notre-Dame de la Nativité, a listed Historic Monument dating back to the 11th century.
-A highlight of the cathedral is the Baptistery featuring a mosaic by Marc Chagall, which depicts Moses' rescue from the Nile River.
+The Baptistery features a mosaic by Marc Chagall, which depicts Moses' rescue from the Nile River.

-A must-see sight on the outskirts of Vence is the Chapelle du Rosaire, renowned for its interior decorated by Henri Matisse.
-The artist spent four years working on this project and designed every detail: stained-glass window, choir stalls, ceramics, liturgical objects, and wall murals.
-The simple and somber sanctuary is illuminated only through a stained-glass window, creating an ethereal ambience.
+On the outskirts of Vence, the Chapelle du Rosaire is renowned for its interior decorated by Henri Matisse.
+The artist spent four years working on this project and designed every detail: stained-glass windows, choir stalls, ceramics, liturgical objects, and murals.

 12. Saint-Rémy-de-Provence: Van Gogh's Artistic Inspiration